-It’s no secret that Sanibel and Captiva Island on Florida’s west coast are two of the best spots in the United States, if not the world to hunt for seashells.
-However, we found tons of things to do on Sanibel Island beyond the laid back beaches.
+It’s no secret that Sanibel and Captiva Island on Florida’s west coast are two of the best spots in the United States — if not the world — to hunt for seashells.
+However, we found tons of things to do on Sanibel Island beyond walking the laid back beautiful beaches.

-J.N.
-‘Ding’ Darling National Wildlife Refuge.
-Anyone who has visited Sanibel Island will tell you the JN Ding Darling National Wildlife Refuge is tops on a Sanibel Island Things to do list.
+Anyone who has visited Sanibel Island will tell you the JN Ding Darling National Wildlife Refuge is tops on a Sanibel Island things-to-do list.

-What you need to know is there are several ways to explore the refuge.
-By foot or bike would be my preference, but you can also take a 90-minute tram tour with Tarpon Bay Explorers, or drive through.
-If you drive, download the refuge app prior to your visit so you can play Wildlife Drive trivia along the way.
+There are several ways to explore the refuge.
+By foot or bike would be my preference, but you can also drive, or take a 90-minute tram tour with Tarpon Bay Explorers.

 TIP: Ding Darling Wildlife Refuge is closed on Fridays, so plan ahead so you don’t miss this gem.

-Sanibel Island Lighthouse.
-Although you can’t go up into the Sanibel Island lighthouse, it’s still a destination worth visiting.
-On the grounds are a fishing pier, and beach access where you can find great shelling.
-There is a large parking lot and rest room facilities here too, so bring a picnic and spend the afternoon.
+Although you can’t go up into the Sanibel Island Lighthouse, it’s still a destination worth visiting.
+On the grounds you’ll find a fishing pier and beach access where you can find great shelling.
+There is a large parking lot and restroom facilities here too, so bring a picnic and spend the afternoon.

-CROW.
-Also called the Clinic for the Rehabilitation of Wildlife, this is a teaching hospital, as well as an education center.
+Also called the Clinic for the Rehabilitation of Wildlife, this is a teaching hospital that is open to the public, as well as an education center.
 Kids will love the hands-on veterinarian play area, complete with pint-sized lab coats.

 TIP: What’s the best time to visit Sanibel Island?
 January – April is in-season.
 For better rates (and fun festivals), visit September – December.

-Crow’s Nest Bar & Grille at Tween Waters Island Resort.
-Nothing says beach like a good hermit crab race.
+Nothing says “I’m at the beach!” like a good hermit crab race, which is exactly what you’ll find at Crow’s Nest Bar & Grill located at Tween Waters Island Resort.
 The family shows start at 6 pm on select nights.
 At 9 pm, the event goes to 18 and over.

 TIP: In Fort Myers stop for lunch on the tree-shaded patio at local favorite McGregor Café.
 Your order: Lobster cake salad with an ice tea in a mason jar, and Key lime pie for dessert.